 Students are held responsible for reading and understanding the Satisfactory Academic Progress eligibility requirements and knowing their status at the end of each semester.
-If questions arise, contact the Office of Financial Aid at 918-781-7239.
+If questions arise, contact the Office of Financial Aid at financialaid@bacone.edu.

 Withdraw or No Passing Course Grades